spboehm/pulceo-node-agent/README.md

 ## Requirements

+### Middleware

+An MQTT broker must be run on the system locally, for example [eclipse-mosquitto](https://mosquitto.org/).
+Consider using `mqtt/docker-compose.yml`.

 ### Dependencies

 * [iperf3](https://iperf.fr/iperf-download.php) must be installed on the system.
 The pulceo-node-agent does directly use the binary located in `bin`.